 Researchers and scholars have increased demands to publish and now are provided with many avenues of doing so, including open access.
-These broader factors have given rise to deceptive* or predatory publishers, academic / commercial publishers that use questionable practices to solicit, review, and distribute original research or other scholarly works.
+These broader factors have given rise to deceptive* or predatory publishers, defined as academic / commercial publishers that use questionable practices to solicit, review, and distribute research, scholarly, or creative works.

 The Problem.
 Deceptive publishing hurts scholarly pursuits in various ways:

-Another problem is many research funders found the results of their supported in deceptive publishers:
+Another problem is some funders found the results of their supported research in deceptive publishers:

 Possible Solutions.
 A standard "list" of deceptive journals does not exist.
 Publishing experts acknowledge the fluid nature of deceptive publishers make the use of checklists problematic for evaluating them.
 Experts suggest to review qualitative and quantitative aspects of a publication, and then weigh and evaluate these attributes to decide whether or not a publication is deceptive.
 This Research Guide provides some aspects to consider in your deliberation.
 Contact your campus librarian if you need assistance.

 A researcher will become cognizant of high impact journals, research organizations, and publishers as they read literature within their field.
 However, some journals with scholarly titles may still have the attributes of a deceptive or predatory publication, so let the reader beware.

 *Note: 'Deceptive' publishers is the largely accepted term synonymous with 'predatory' publishers; scholarly publishing and communication experts believe the first term accurately describes more of their attributes.

 A deceptive publisher may have a combination of the following characteristics.
 When considering whether or not a publication is deceptive, weigh the following since many works or publishers may possess one or more.